deviodigital/delivery-drivers-for-woocommerce/README.txt

 Time saved is money earned.

-## For any mobile workforce

-Below are a few examples of delivery services that can benefit from the Delivery Drivers for WooCommerce plugin.

-* Cannabis
-* Flowers
-* Health & Beauty
-* Mobile Massage
-* Alcohol Delivery
-* Restaurant
-* Grocery Stores
-* Healthcare
-* Cleaning
-* Laundry
-* ... and more!

 ### Get more done

 The Delivery Drivers for WooCommerce plugin helps your business by reducing paperwork, communications and other manual tasks.